 - A Food Service Plan Review must be conducted prior to starting construction, remodeling, or renovations.
 A copy of the floor plans, menu and a description of the operation must be submitted for review and approval at this time.
-A plan review fee from $175.00 to $225.00 may be assessed.
+A plan review fee from $175.00 to $225.00 will be assessed.
 Appointments must be made in advance for plan reviews.

 Contact other municipal departments (i.e. plumbing, building, electrical, fire, zoning, etc.) for additional requirements.
 A Certificate of Occupancy will be required before issuance of a Health Permit (where applicable.)

 Once your floor plans have been approved and you have started work on your establishment, feel free to call the Health District to ask questions, get advice or even ask them to come out to see your progress.

 - A Pre-opening inspection of your establishment (upon your request) must be conducted by the Health District once all construction is completed and equipment is in place.
 An appointment for this inspection should be scheduled at least 24 hours in advance.
 This inspection will list all corrections to be made prior to the final inspection.